ZareefJafar/Dragon-Ball-Z-character-Archive/README.md

 ## About The Project

-Its a springBoot CRUD application for the archive of Dragon Ball Z characters which is a popular Japanese anime television series.
+Its a springBoot CRUD application for the archive of Dragon Ball Z characters, which is a popular Japanese anime television series.
 This backend system can receive and send REST API's.
 See below for further information.

 <p align="right">(<a href="#top">back to top</a>)</p>